Sprinting-Software/Sprinting-Ways/README.md

 <br/>

 ### **Test case and seed data development**<br/>
-As part of the sprint cycle manual test-cases must be written, either by the lead or by some other member of the team.
-Test-cases should be written in a way that effectively tests the system with a minimum of effort.
+As part of the sprint cycle manual test-cases must be written, either by the lead or by some other member of the team.<br/> Test-cases should be written in a way that effectively tests the system with a minimum of effort.

 Test-cases will also allow new-comers to quickly learn about how the platform works.
    <br/>